ansible/awx/docs/build_system.md

 Build and Release Process
 =========================

-This document describes the AWX Software build and release process.
+This document describes the Ansible Tower Software build and release process.
 This process includes the automation of the packaging for Debian/Ubuntu and Fedora/EL (Enterprise Linux), as well as the creation of various software repositories which are used by the default playbook setup.

 Packaging Details
 -----------------------------